Flag of The Flag of South Korea

 The Flag of South Korea

-The flag of South Korea, also known as the Taegukgi, features a white background symbolizing peace and purity.
-At its center is a red and blue Taeguk (a yin-yang symbol), representing the balance of opposite forces.
-Surrounding the Taeguk are four black trigrams, each standing for one of the four classical elements: heaven, fire, water, and earth.
-The overall design symbolizes the principles of movement and harmony.
+The flag of South Korea, the Taegukgi, has a white field standing for peace and purity.
+At its center is a red and blue Taeguk, a yin-yang symbol for the balance of opposing forces.
+Four black trigrams surround it, one for each of the four classical elements: heaven, fire, water, and earth.
+Taken together the design is about movement and harmony.

 Share this flag